Amazon Placement Bids Modifiers : How to Leverage it in 2023

 Sponsored Products are the most common and widely used ad type on Amazon, allowing you to target a keyword or product to display your ads on the search result pages or product pages.

-With Sponsored Products, Amazon provides you with placement-level data for three different placements:
+With Sponsored Products campaigns, Amazon provides you with placement-level data for three different placements:

-To access the performance-by-placement data in your own campaigns, all you need to do is open any campaign and click on the “Placements” tab.
+To access the performance-by-placement data in your existing campaigns, all you need to do is open any campaign and click on the “Placements” tab.

 Upon doing so, you will be directed to a screen that looks like this.